 Soft tissue grafts: You can see the gum line recedes when you lose gum tissue.
 There is a need to reinforce the soft damaged tissue, it is usually done after removing a small amount of tissue from the palate.
 By undergoing this treatment the gum recession can be reduced and also give your teeth a pleasing appearance.

 Bone Grafting: The graft is composed of small fragments of your own bone, sometimes the bone may be donated or synthetic.
-It leads to prevention of tooth loss by holding your tooth in place.
+It leads to the prevention of tooth loss by holding your tooth in place.

 Guide tissue regeneration: In the adoption of this method, the dentist places a special of fabric between bone and tooth.
 This material prevents unwanted tissue from entering the area, allowing the bone to grow back.